FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 8th Feb 2021.md

  Social media campaign to tackle low consumer awareness about local food

+ Introduce Limerick Food Awards to highlight the achievements of local producers.
+---
- Introduce Limerick Food Awards to highlight the achievements of local producers.--- Members thanked Mike for the presentation and stated that it was a very important strategy for
+Members thanked Mike for the presentation and stated that it was a very important strategy for

 Limerick and the region and welcomed the realistic targets set out.
 They pointed out that in order